aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 `Server1` (in reality, this is a common practice for load balancing), only `Server1` maps `Path` to a resource object, causing `HttpRequest1` to result in an empty response: another error in our model.
-To fix this, we add an Alloy *fact* recording the assumption that any two servers to which DNS maps a single host provide the same set of resources:
+To fix this, we add an Alloy *fact* recording that any two servers to which DNS maps a single host provide the same set of resources: